Image

 Cash ISAShares ISA - SwitchShares ISA - Transfer

 If the interest rate on your cash ISA looks uncompetitive then don't worry, it's very easy to transfer to a better rate with another bank or building society.
 You simply need to complete an ISA transfer form with the provider you wish to move to.
-They'll contact your current ISA provider and arrange for the monies to be transferred, which should be complete within 30 days.
+They'll contact your current ISA provider and arrange for the monies to be transferred, which should be complete within a cxouple of weeks.
 Don't withdraw the money yourself, else you'll lose the tax benefits!

-You also have the option to transfer your cash ISA into a stocks & shares ISA using a similar process to above.
-However, be warned, this is a one-way process.
-You're not allowed to move the stocks & shares ISA back into a cash ISA at a later date.
+You also have the option to transfer your cash ISA into a shares ISA using a similar process to above.

 What happens when I die?

-If you own an ISA(s) when you die then the tax benefits will die with you, it cannot be passed on to anyone else.
-The underlying investments will be passed (tax-free) into your estate, either 'as is' or having been sold and turned into cash.
+If you own an ISA(s) when you die then your spouse can inherit your ISA allowance allowing them to retain the tax benefits.
+Otherwise, the tax benefits will die with you and the underlying investments will be passed into your estate, either 'as is' or having been sold and turned into cash.

 How can I buy an ISA?